adamjkb/bark/docs/client-extension-api-reference.md

 ### `findLastRoot`

 Returns the last root node.
-If no root node exist it returns null.
+If no root node exist it returns `null`.

 | Argument       | Required | Description                                                                                                                      |
 | -------------- | -------- | -------------------------------------------------------------------------------------------------------------------------------- |